Jeewes/SublimeDjangoTags/README.md

   ]
 ```

-Now you can use `ctrl+shift+.` to create and toggle between Django template tags.
 NOTE: On a Mac use the command key for the ctrl key.

 Sample
 ----------